Interview with Ulises Díaz López (Part 1): A Journey Through the World of Art and Illustration

 A Glimpse into the Future: What Awaits Us in Part Two

 Get ready to dive even deeper into the creative world of this talented artist.
-You’ll discover how Ulises approaches the challenging process of character design, what software and techniques he prefers to bring his ideas to life, and how he transmits his knowledge and passion to the next generation of artists in the university classroom.
+You’ll discover how Ulises approaches the challenging process of character design, what software and techniques he prefers to bring his ideas to life, and how he imparts his knowledge and passion to the next generation of artists in the university classroom.

 Don’t miss this opportunity to learn from a professional who has managed to turn his passion into his career.
 The second part of the interview is full of valuable insights that will inspire you and help you on your own artistic journey.